eauxfolles/hardening-raspberry-pi/README.md

-# hardening-raspberry-pi
-Notes and considerations to harden a Raspberry Pi 4.
+Notes and considerations on hardening a Raspberry Pi 4.